Agile-IoT/Recommender-Backend/README.md

 ###/getWorkflowRecommendation
 ###/getCloudRecommendation

+Recommender Service is developed as a Spring Boot Application.
-This project will be packed as Docker miniservice and will run on the AGILE gateway.
+Later it will be wrapped as Docker microservice and will run on the AGILE gateway.